Copyright Claims Vs. Copyright Strikes: How They Differ?

-A YouTuber must know the difference between a copyright claim vs. strike!
+A YouTuber must know the difference between a YouTube copyright claim vs. strike!
 In this article, we will discuss the differences between YouTube copyright claims vs strikes so that content creators can avoid infringement issues on their channels.
 But first, let us understand what copyright means in general.

 What Does Copyright Mean?